h3rald/min/site/contents/learn-mmm.md

 ### min list

-List all the installed dependencies of tbe current module, and their dependencies, recursively.
+List all the installed dependencies of the current module, and their dependencies, recursively.

 ### min search [arg1 arg2 ... argN]